akharroubi/Rail3D/README.md

 # ⭐ Benchmark

+These experiments required the creation of python code and the implementation of the original experiments.
+For 3DMASC, from feature extraction to inference, it was performed with 3DMAsc plugin of cloudcompare.
+Whereas for KPConv, we utilize PyTorch original implementations.
+For LightGBM and 3DMasc we used Cloud-Compare Plugin for feature extraction and feature importance.
+Then, we created Py-thon scripts with LightGBM framework (version 4.3.0) for classification.
+All these codes were accessed on 14 January 2024 and experiments were carried out on a workstation with a NVIDIA GeForce RTX 3090 graphics card and an i9-10980XE CPU @ 3.00GHz with 256 GB RAM.

 <img src="images/hmls_benchmark.png" alt="Network" style="zoom:100%;" />

 <img src="images/sncf_benchmark.png" alt="Network" style="zoom:100%;" />

 <img src="images/infrabel_benchmark.png" alt="Network" style="zoom:100%;" />

+In the following figure we visually show samples of the point cloud, ground truth inputs and the results of KPConv, 3DMasc and LightGBM successively.

 <img src="images/infrabel_gt.png" alt="Network" style="zoom:100%;" />